TejasTadikonda04/cf_ai_prism-ai/PROMPTS.md

 4. Prerequisites (Node.js, npm, cloudflare account)
 5. Installation: Clone repo, install dependencies, starting dev server
 6. Features: More comprehensive list of the features, expand on the description.
+Keep it simple and concise.
+Do not use any emojis.